-Section 29.5.
-Medical Leave of Absence without Pay: If an employee's absence continues beyond the time covered by accumulated sick leave time, the employee shall be granted a Medical Leave of Absence without Pay for a maximum period of six (6) months per rolling twelve(12) month period.
+If an employee's absence continues beyond the time covered by accumulated sick leave time, the employee shall be granted a Medical Leave of Absence without Pay for a maximum period of six (6) months per rolling twelve(12) month period.
 Such leave need not be continuous.
 The employee shall provide evidence to the supervisor as to the inability to work and the probable date of return.
 At the time of return the employee must provide a note from the health care provider bearing the date of return.
-If the employee is released with restrictions, they must be seen by University Health

-Services (UHS) before returning to work.
-The employee must present the health care provider note or the UHS return to work form (If released with restrictions) to the supervisor before the employee begins work.
+If the employee is released with non-work-related restrictions, they must present a UC Return to Work form citing specific restrictions and their duration to Leave of Absence Administration.
+The employee must discuss restricted duty return with their supervisor before beginning work.
 Upon showing that the employee has recovered, the employee shall be returned to the same position the employee held prior to the Medical Leave of Absence without Pay.
 If the same position no longer exists, the employee shall be returned to a similar position.
-Prior to going on Medical Leave of Absence without Pay, the employee may elect to utilize any or all accrued vacation leave or compensatory time.
-Such election by the employee shall be irrevocable.

 Section 29.6.
 Disability Leave of Absence without Pay: An unpaid leave of up to eighteen (18) months shall be granted to an employee whose disability absence extends beyond the six (6) month unpaid Medical Leave of Absence without Pay.
 However, a Disability Leave of Absence without Pay of up to twenty- four (24) months shall be granted instead of a Medical Leave of Absence without Pay if there is no evidence of the probable date of the employee's return to work.
-At the time of return the employee must provide a note from the health care provider stating the employee is able to resume all work duties.
-The employee must present the note to the supervisor before the employee begins work.
-An employee who is off work due to a Disability Leave of Absence without Pay shall be required to be seen by University Health Services before returning to work.
+At the time of return the employee must provide a note from the health care provider stating the employee is able to resume all work duties bearing the date of return.
+If the employee is released with non-work-related restrictions and their duration to Leave of Absence Administration.
+The employee must discuss restricted duty return with their supervisor before beginning work.
 An employee who has been on Disability Leave of Absence without Pay shall have the right to be returned to work to the same or similar position held at the time of the leave within thirty (30) days after application for return to work provided that a vacancy exists in the employee's classification.
 The employee may also request a position in a lower or dissimilar classification and such vacancy shall be offered when a vacancy occurs as long as the employee is qualified to perform the work.
 The employee may be required to take an examination to demonstrate their qualifications and such examination shall be provided.
 If none exists, the employee will be laid off and eligible for recall pursuant to Article 13.
-Application for reinstatement must be filed within eighteen

-(18) months of the effective date of the Disability Leave of Absence without Pay or within twenty-four (24) months of the effective date of the Medical Leave of Absence without Pay if granted before the Disability Leave.
+Application for reinstatement must be filed within eighteen (18) months of the effective date of the Disability Leave of Absence without Pay or within twenty-four (24) months of the effective date of the Medical Leave of Absence without Pay if granted before the Disability Leave.
 In no event shall the combined total of Medical and Disability Leaves of Absence without Pay exceed twenty-four (24) months.